2021 Audition Information

 |Triangle beaters & clip||Stoessel or Black Swamp||

-Freshmen, I realize you might not be able to purchase all of these implements before school begins, but I strongly encourage you to have them by the end of Term I. All returning students are required to have a variety of mallets in order not to borrow from your colleagues.
+First years may not be able to purchase all of these implements before school begins, but it is strongly advised purchases take place by the end of Term I. All returning students are required to have a variety of mallets in order to not borrow from colleagues.

 Required method books for Term I